SigmaRellik/FinalProject/DefensiveTemplate.md

   - **Vulnerability Mitigated**: `It can alert for any malicious script running in the system that potentially affecting performance`
   - **Reliability**: `Rated a low reliability due to the low threshold.
 Increase the threshold for the reliability to increase`

-_TODO Note: Explain at least 3 alerts.
-Add more if time allows._